mphuget/Todo/README.md

-Chapter 12: Add connection to MongoDB
+Chapter 13: Create the Todo model